SICKAG/collage/README.md

 For information about collage and its capabilities, please have a look at our [Official Documentation](https://sickag.github.io/collage/).

 ---
+## Developer Documentation
+For details about the architecture and structure of collage, please have a look at our [Developer Documentation](./src/DEVELOPER_DOCUMENTATION.md).

 ## Preview
 To create and embed micro frontends with collage you just need to add a few lines on top of your already existing Application: